isomerpages/moe-guangyangsec/pages/terms-of-use.md

 and other intellectual property rights.
 Graphics and images on this Web Site are protected by copyright and may not be reproduced or appropriated in any manner without written permission of Guangyang Secondary School.</p>
-<h4><strong>Right of Access</strong></h4>
+<h3><strong>Right of Access</strong></h3>
-<p>1.
-Guangyang Secondary School reserves all rights to deny or restrict
+<p>Guangyang Secondary School reserves all rights to deny or restrict access
-access to this Web Site to any particular person, or to block access from a particular external address to this Web Site, at any time, without ascribing any reasons whatsoever.</p>
+to this Web Site to any particular person, or to block access from a particular external address to this Web Site, at any time, without ascribing any reasons whatsoever.</p>
-<h4><strong>Disclaimer of Warranties and Liability</strong></h4>
+<h3><strong>Disclaimer of Warranties and Liability</strong></h3>
 <p>1.
 The Contents of this Web Site are provided on an "as is" basis without
 warranties of any kind.
 To the fullest extent permitted by law, Guangyang Secondary School does not warrant and hereby disclaims any warranty:</p>